top of page

 This policy was written to demonstrate the strong commitment of Premier School of Dance to child safety and establishing and maintaining child safe and child friendly environments.

-This policy applies to all employees, volunteers, children and individuals involved.
 It complies with our obligations under the Children & Young People (Safety) Act 2017.
 It also complies with the National Principles for Child Safe Organisations.

 All staff are required to view and sign this policy as part of their employment or engagement within the organisation.

 This policy was approved on 01.2.23 and is reviewed every 5 years with the next review to occur in February 2026.
-A new compliance statement will be lodged with the Department of Human Services each time the policy is reviewed/updated.

 Commitment to child safety